Hunting on Private Property

 The property owner should eliminate obvious hazards such as open wells and falling down buildings, or fence off and identify with warning signs any hazard that cannot be eliminated, such as a rock quarry.
 The landowner may wish to consider insuring the property subject to casualty and obtain comprehensive liability insurance.
 These are relatively inexpensive additions to standard and homeowner insurance policies.
 Sportsmen can be asked to help provide financial or other support in return for permission to use the lands.

 Fundamentally, sportsmen are responsible for their own safety and for any damages they cause to the property of others.
-Lease agreements and individual permit cards (sample available here) include codes of ethical conduct while the holders are on the property.
+Lease agreements and individual permit cards (samples available here) include codes of ethical conduct while the holders are on the property.

 Furthermore, landowners can require sportsmen to show proof of insurance.
 Sportsman insurance is available through insurance companies and national sportsman organizations.